Susan Neiman

 Susan Neiman (/ˈnaɪmən/; born March 27, 1955) is an American moral philosopher, cultural commentator, and essayist.
 She has written extensively on the juncture between Enlightenment moral philosophy, metaphysics, and politics, both for scholarly audiences and the general public.
-She currently lives in Germany, where she is the Director of the Einstein Forum in Potsdam.
+She lives in Germany, where she is the Director of the Einstein Forum in Potsdam.

-Biography and career
+Biography

 Born and raised in Atlanta, Georgia, Neiman dropped out of high school to join the anti-Vietnam War movement.
 Later she studied philosophy at Harvard University, earning her Ph.D. under the direction of John Rawls and Stanley Cavell.
-During graduate school, she spent several years of study at the Free University of Berlin.
-Slow Fire, a memoir about her life as a Jewish woman in 1980s Berlin, appeared in 1992.
-From 1989 to 1996 she was an assistant and associate professor of philosophy at Yale University, and from 1996 to 2000 she was an associate professor of philosophy at Tel Aviv University.
+During graduate school, she spent several years of study at the Free University of Berlin between 1982 and 1988.
+Slow Fire, a memoir about her life as a Jewish woman in 1980s Berlin, was published in 1992.
+From 1989 to 1996, she was an assistant and associate professor of philosophy at Yale University, and from 1996 to 2000 she was an associate professor of philosophy at Tel Aviv University.
 In 2000 she assumed her current position at the Einstein Forum in Potsdam.
-She is the mother of three grown children.
+She is the mother of three adult children.

 Neiman has been a Member of the Institute for Advanced Study in Princeton, New Jersey, a Research Fellow at the Rockefeller Foundation Study Center in Bellagio, and a Senior Fellow of the American Council of Learned Societies.
-She is now a member of the Berlin-Brandenburg Academy of Sciences and Humanities.
+She is currently a member of the Berlin-Brandenburg Academy of Sciences and Humanities and the American Philosophical Society.
 Her books have won prizes from PEN, the Association of American Publishers, and the American Academy of Religion.
-Her shorter pieces have appeared in The New York Times, The Boston Globe, The Globe and Mail, and Dissent.
+Her shorter pieces have appeared in The New York Review of Books, The New York Times, The Boston Globe, The Globe and Mail, and Dissent.
 In Germany, she has written for Die Zeit, Frankfurter Allgemeine Zeitung, and Freitag, among other publications.
-Neiman belongs to a small number of women who have risen to public prominence in the male-dominated field of philosophy.